Definition

 - Soft swelling under the skin

-- Pain and pain in areas experiencing and beyond
+- Pain and tenderness in the affected area and beyond

-- Seen a buildup of white or yellow pus under the skin
+- Visible accumulation of white or yellow pus under the skin

 - Fever

-Abscess that develop in the organ or in the space between organs is more difficult to diagnose than skin abscesses because they cannot be seen directly and their symptoms tend not to be typical.
+Abscesses that form inside or between organs are more difficult to diagnose than skin abscesses because they cannot be seen directly and have atypical symptoms.

 - Fever